bmlzootown/folding-control/README.md

 # Folding@Home Control

 A locally hosted web interface for controlling Folding@Home v8.4 clients.
-This application allows you to manage multiple FAH instances (local and remote) without relying on external services that might be inaccessible at time (e.g., the official F@H webclient being down due to a Cloudflare outage).
+This application allows you to manage multiple FAH instances (local and remote) without relying on external services that might be sometimes inaccessible (e.g., the official F@H webclient being down due to a Cloudflare outage).

 Written specifically for v8.4.9 clients.
 Other version may not be supported.